jpmvbastos/AppliedEconometrics/README.md

-# Applied Econometrics 3
+# Applied Econometrics

-This repository contains codes for projects and homeworks for Applied Econometrics 3 (AAEC6317) course at Texas Tech University.
+This repository contains codes for projects and homeworks for courses Applied Econometrics 3 (AAEC6317) and Demand and Price Analysis (AAEC63) at Texas Tech University.

+## Applied Econometrics III

-## Labs
+### Labs

 [MonteCarlo_Simulations.ipynb](https://github.com/jpmvbastos/AppliedEconometrics3/blob/main/MonteCarlo_Simulations.ipynb) applies common econometrics techniques to data generating processes under the standard assumptions for Gauss-Markov theorem, as well as when those are violated: endogeneity, heteroskedasticity, auto-correlation.